gbicou/prosemirror-render/packages/vue-plugin/README.md

 ## Vnode attributes

-You can define additional attributes or properties by using an array :
+You can define additional attributes or properties by using a tuple of the element and the attributes :

 ```ts
 useProsemirrorOptions({